djolly09/Psych_755_Final/README.md

 ### Fitting a Neural Network

-This notebook will use R to fit a neural network to predict insurance fraud.
+This markdown notebook will use R to fit a neural network to predict insurance fraud.
+The notebook also conducts preliminary exploratory data analysis.

-It requires installation of these R packages:
+To run/render this notebook, installation of these R packages is required:

 - tidyverse
 - tidymodels
 - xfun
 - keras
 - magrittr
+- themis
+- datadictionary

 It also sources functions from our machine learning professor's github.

+View the rendered HTML to see the code, output, and text for each step of the coding process.